-In early 1890s, the parents of a boy living in Kumbakonam, India couldn’t afford to provide for him as needed, they sent him to live with his maternal grandparents.
-Then he spent the next few years moving back and forth between his maternal and paternal grandparents households.
-Along the way the boy developed strong interest and aptitude for mathematics.
-In his early teens he managed to master advanced trigonometry and started discovering sophisticated theorems on his own.
-At the age of 16, someone gave him a copy of G. S. Carr‘s A Synopsis of Elementary Results in Pure and Applied Mathematics.
-He studied the book in details, and the following year he independently developed and investigated famous mathematicians theories.
-His name was Srinivasa Ramanujan.
+In his early teens Ramanujan managed to master advanced trigonometry, and started discovering sophisticated theorems.
+At the age of 16, he was given a copy of G. S. Carr‘s A Synopsis of Elementary Results in Pure and Applied Mathematics.
+He studied the book in details, and the following year he independently developed and investigated some famous mathematicians theories.

-We have had major breakthroughs in science and technology, but the truth is there are still a ton of problems that still baffle our most brilliant scientists, economist and other scholars; numerous diseases that are still mysteries to researchers and doctors, cancer is estimated to kill about 7.5 million people annually, whole populations being displaced due to sea level rise due to global warming with no viable solution in sight, doctors and scientists are still puzzled by the human brain, etc. Some people whom nature has equipped with the ability, the talent to help figure out some of these riddles may not be able to attend prestigious universities, they may not have the mean to be where geniuses are expected to be found.
-Therefore, it is imperative that we find them, to link them to their G.H.
-Hardy.
-The main problem in the underdeveloped countries is definitely not a lack of talent.
-It is just a lack of access to resource.
+We have had major breakthroughs in science and technology, but the truth is there are still countless problems in these fields that still baffle our most brilliant scientists.
+Cancer is estimated to kill about 7.5 million people annually.
+The human brain and most of its related diseases still puzzle the brightest researchers and doctors.
+Currently, entire nations are being displaced due to sea level rise caused by global warming, with no viable solutions in the horizon.
+Some of the people nature has equipped with the talent to help figure some of these riddles may not able to attend prestigious universities.
+They might not have the means to be where geniuses are expected to be found.

-When we provide all talented people with a chance to excel, we increase our pool of problem solvers, of innovators, of the people pushing the world forward.
+When all talented people have a chance to excel, we increase our pool of problem solvers, innovators, of the people pushing the world forward.
 We increase the odd of the human civilization’s continued existence.